President of Paraguay

 The president of Paraguay (presidente del Paraguay), officially known as the president of the Republic of Paraguay (presidente de la República del Paraguay), is the head of the executive branch of the government of Paraguay, serving as both head of state and head of government according to the Constitution of Paraguay.
 His honorific title is Su Excelencia.
+The president is also the Commander-in-Chief for the armed forces.

 The incumbent president of Paraguay is Santiago Peña, who took office on 15 August 2023.
 The presidential seat is the Palacio de los López, in Asunción.
 The presidential residence is the Mburuvichá Roga, also in Asunción.
 Once presidents leave office, they are granted by the Constitution of Paraguay the speaking-but-non-voting position of senator for life.

 Features of the office

 Requirements

 Article 228 of the Constitution establishes that the president must be a naturalized citizen, be at least 35 years old, and have full political and civil rights.

 Election

-Article 230 of the Constitution establishes that the president and the vice president must be elected in a joint ticket by a single round of direct vote, in an election taking place between 90 and 120 days before the expiration of the previous presidential term (per Article 229, August 15).
+Article 230 of the Constitution establishes that the president and the vice president must be elected in a joint ticket by a single round of direct vote, in an election taking place between 90 and 120 days before the expiration of the previous presidential term (per Article 229, 15 August).
 Article 229 also establishes that the president serves a single term of 5 years and is forbidden to be re-elected under any circumstances, and that the vice president must resign from their role 6 months before the election, if they decide to run for the presidency.

 The re-election ban dates back to the aftermath of the Alfredo Stroessner dictatorship, in which Stroessner was re-elected without term limits.
 An attempt by the Senate to abolish term limits on 1 April 2017 resulted in protests; it was ultimately rejected.